 If a couple has been granted a legal separation, they can still file for divorce at a later date.
 However, if one party files for legal separation and the other party files for divorce, the court must grant the divorce.

 If you are considering a legal separation action, contact Jeffers Law Office.
 Attorney Mark Jeffers is familiar with the advantages and disadvantages of this legal process and can assist you in deciding if this type of case is best for your particular situation.
 His office offers free initial consultations.
-Contact him today to learn more about your options for legal separation in Kansas.
+Contact him today to learn more about your options for legal separation in Overland Park and surrounding areas.